Azure-Samples/azure-intelligent-edge-patterns/Research/mlflow-on-azure-stack/Readme.md

 **Reference Material:**
 - [Manual Installation Instructions](./docs/manual_installation.md)

+**Prerequisite:**
+- Will need the k8 cluster ".kubeconfig" file on your local machine to execute commands on the k8 cluster
+- Below instructions are not intended to be run from the master node, but from another Linux dev environment
+- Clone the github repo at "/home/user/" path

 ## Step 1: Install Porter
 Make sure you have Porter installed.
 You can find the installation instructions for your OS at the link provided below.